The wheel cylinder plays a significant role in your car’s drum brake system.

 Driving with faulty brakes can be dangerous, so get a mechanic to come to you or visit a repair shop for assistance.

 With that being said, what causes a faulty brake wheel cylinder?

-Since a wheel cylinder contains so many moving parts, there are plenty of reasons why this hard-working component can fail.
+Since a wheel cylinder contains so many moving parts, this hard-working component can fail for many reasons.